-- 3. When you change schedules, a confirmation message appears. - Select No to keep the previously loaded schedule and exit. - Select Yes to continue loading the selected schedule.
+- Select No to keep the previously loaded schedule and exit. - Select Yes to continue loading the selected schedule.
 This overwrites the old schedule.
 All other settings are unchanged.

 Tip: If you want to save any custom edits or blocks you made to a schedule, select No here to go back and export that schedule to a memory card.
 Then, you can choose a new schedule and select Yes here with confidence knowing that your previous schedule was backed up.